Bolivarian Agency for Space Activities: History

 Originally designated Venezuelan Space Center (CEV), created on November 28, 2005.
 Then, the requirements grew up and the body was renamed as Bolivarian Agency for Space Activities (ABAE).
 The purpose of this agency is to design, coordinate and implement and operate the policies of the Venezuelan National Executive, related to the peaceful use of outer space, and act as a decentralized entity specialized in aerospace.
 Since its creation, it has been working on the launch of the first artificial satellite of Venezuela, the Satellite Simon Bolivar (Venesat-1), operational on October 29, 2008, Satellite Miranda (VRSS-1) on September 29, 2012, Satellite Sucre (VRSS-2) Oct 2017, operates the Ground Receiving Stations and Ground Application Center for the country's remote sensing satellites.

-Objectives

-Among the objectives of the Bolivarian Agency for Space Activities, some include: